 The coastal Suffolk town of Aldeburgh is closely associated with the composer and conductor Benjamin Britten.

-After travelling to America in the late 1930s, Britten returned to England in 1942, inspired by the Suffolk coast - rooted to the county “by familiar fields, marsh and sand, ordinary streets, prevailing wind".
+After travelling to America in the late 1930s, Britten returned to England in 1942.
+He was inspired by the Suffolk coast – rooted to the county “by familiar fields, marsh and sand, ordinary streets, prevailing wind”.
 He lived in Snape for several years where he worked on his opera Peter Grimes.
 Britten bought a house in Aldeburgh in 1947, a year before the launch of the Aldeburgh Festival of Music and the Arts.